4. Quantum Electrodynamics#

 From a QED point of view, the muon interacts with the magnetic field through the exchange of a “quantum” of the field, a photon as in the diagram of Fig. 4.3.

-The calculation of the leading order diagram on the left leads to \(g=2\) for electrons and muons.
-This leads to the precession frequency
+The calculation of the leading order diagram on the left leads to

 With an uncertainty of one part per billion.
 A pretty precise number!
 And a great challenge for both experimental and theoretical physicists to achieve this level of precision in their measurement and calculations.